humdrum-tools/humdrum-documentation/guide/ch21/index.md

-Most Baroque composers were fond of ending works written in minor keys on the tonic major chord \-- the so-called *tierce de picardie* or Picardy Third.
-Example 21.2 shows a typical example from the final measures of Bach\'s second fugue from the *Well-Tempered Clavier*, vol.
+Most Baroque composers were fond of ending works written in minor keys on the tonic major chord &mdash; the so-called *tierce de picardie* or Picardy Third.
+Example 21.2 shows a typical example from the final measures of Bach's second fugue from the *Well-Tempered Clavier*, vol.
 1. Suppose that we wanted to identify all works in some repertory that end with a *tierce de picardie*.
 We need to search for a raised third scale degree in close proximity to the end of a work for those works in